 TLS Graduate Colloquy

-We are excited to announce the 31st annual Teaching, Learning, & Sociocultural Studies (TLS) Graduate Student Colloquy, at the University of Arizona, College of Education.
-The TLS Graduate Student Colloquy is a one-day event to be held on Thursday, February 22, 2018.
-The colloquy is an opportunity for graduate students from across colleges and programs working on education related topics to share their work with colleagues and visiting scholars.
+We are excited to announce the 32nd annual Teaching, Learning, & Sociocultural Studies (TLS) Graduate Student Colloquy, at the University of Arizona, College of Education.
+The TLS Graduate Student Colloquy is a one-day event to be held on Thursday, February 21, 2019.
+The colloquy is an opportunity for graduate students from across departments and programs working on education-related topics to share their research with colleagues and visiting scholars.

-Along with our keynote presentation, there will be opportunities for graduate students to present papers or posters.
+Along with our Keynote presentation, there will be opportunities for graduate students to present papers and/or posters.
 We are accepting proposals for individual and group papers, panels, and posters.
-These submissions can take the form of research papers, student papers, case studies, works-in-progress, proposals for future research, or creative submissions, such as poems or personal narratives.
+We invite paper proposal submissions that focus on, but are not limited to:

-Papers or posters that specifically relate to our theme of Indigenous epistemologies will be presented during our concurrent sessions.
-Research topics that are not related to our theme can be submitted as poster proposals.
-Indigenous-related posters may also be presented at the poster session, if preferred.
+Papers that specifically relate to our theme of community-based learning will be presented during our concurrent sessions.
+Research topics that are not related to our theme can be submitted as poster proposals for the poster session.
 The TLS Department will print posters at no cost to the presenters.
 More information on this process will be given upon approval.

 We look forward to seeing everyone there!